-If renting a car in Vegas, rent it from a hotel on the strip and not from the airport, which is a lot more expensive.
+– If renting a car in Las Vegas, rent it from a hotel on the strip and not from the airport, which is a lot more expensive.

 – The nearest town is Springdale, but stock up on food items before you get here as the one convenience store in town is pretty expensive.

 24 Hours or 2 Days in Zion National Park?

 Of course, 24 hours is not enough to explore Zion National Park: 2 or 3 days would be ideal.
 But if you only have one day, make sure to get to the park early (ideally after sunrise) and stay until evening.
 During that time you can easily fit in 2 or 3 hikes and still have plenty of relax time there.
 You just need to work out how much you want to hike in one day!
 I managed about 15km, including Canyon Overlook (easy hike) Angel’s Landing (strenuous hike) and the Emerald Pools Trail (moderate hike).
 Whilst other popular hikes with great views are Observation Point and The Narrows, they both take up almost a whole day and are very strenuous.
 I will just have to save them for next time!

-I was completely blown away by Zion, it exceeded my expectations x1000!
+I was completely blown away by Zion National Park, it exceeded my expectations x1000!
 It was seriously one of the most breathtakingly beautiful and special places I have ever visited.
 I feel the photos can’t even do it justice, and I know I will definitely be back one day.
-Me and my dad have said next year we will do a roadtrip around the southwest to visit the National Parks and Canyons and I’d love to take him to Zion.

 Other National Parks Near To Zion National Park

 The great thing about this area is that so many National Parks are close together: Zion to Bryce Canyon is just 1.5 hours drive, and The Grand Canyon, The Wave, Antelope Canyon, Monument Valley, Capitol Reef National Park, Arches National Park and several others are just a few hours drive away.
 If you will be doing a road trip around Utah check out this 7 day Utah road trip itinerary.